 IN THE EYE OF THE STORM

 A wild thought: is it possible to reclaim the lost waterbodies of the city ever?
 Soon sanity returns.
 Those regularized settlements like Nungambakkam, Anna Nagar and Mogappair were after all government layouts principally when the lake beds ran dry in off-seasons or harsh summers.
 Not saying the private promoters had no role to play.
 These encroachments on natural water bodies have since long been integrated into the corporation limits and constitute the heart and lung of the metropolis today.
-Even the highrises/tech-parks/complexes in OMR cannot be reclaimed because these, even if falling under various Panchayats situated in the outskirts of Chennai, have been acquired at exorbitant rates and developed at even expensive costs.
+Even the highrises/tech-parks/complexes in OMR cannot be reclaimed, even if falling under various Panchayats situated in the outskirts of Chennai.
 But someone somewhere will come to foot atleast a part of the bill : and that someone could be our maid or driver or cook or tailor or bus conductor or factory worker or carpenter or plumber or mason who would have spent his/her entire life savings in procuring patta for that tiny square bit of land parcel he/she may fondly and proudly refer to as home, bribing officials at all levels… I am talking about the encroachments in Coovum and Adyar and Buckingham Canal banks… It is these hapless residents who will pay dearly with their lives and livelihood in case of manmade disasters, and never the upper middle class residents of Nungambakkam or T Nagar or the corporates of OMR/ECR belt.

-Very shortly expect to see bulldozers smashing to smithereens whatever is left off the pathetic wash-out of their lower middle-class dwelling colonies that will be once again be thrown out of the city, away from making comfortable livelihood in the nerve center of the metro, forced to start life from scratch….
-Rest of us can still pick up the pieces and move on…
+Very shortly expect to see bulldozers smashing to smithereens whatever is left off the pathetic wash-out of the lower middle-class subsistence that will be once again be thrown out of the city, forced to start life from scratch….
+Rest of us can still pick up the pieces from where we left and move on…

 CHENNAI’S WATERSHED MOMENTS…

 A friend in Pammal recounts the harrowing night.
 The locality boasts of new constructions so did not go much under the deluge.
-The friend’s house stood 1 meter water (only) for a single night and she and her husband were forced to flee to the first floor.
+The friend’s house stood 1 meter water (only) for a single night and she and her husband were forced to flee to the top floor.
 She says there was running water in the street like a rivulet but they did not fear it getting in.
-Without power, the couple were planning to retire to their rooms in the top floor.
+Without power, the couple were planning to retire to their rooms for the evening.
 Just then their neighbours knocked alerting them to a rise in water level and seeking refuge.
 Their old house next door lying at a lower level already had over 4-5 feet of water and they panicked.
 Water was starting to enter my friend’s place.
-The 2 families moved furniture, locked doors and barely had time to disconnect electronics before fleeing to the upper portion of the house.
+The 2 families moved furniture, locked doors and barely had time to disconnect electronics before fleeing up the stairs.
 Within minutes says she, the entire ground floor inside the house had about 1 meter water in which snakes came swimming.

-They all spent sleepless night in the terrace abandoning even the middle floor, worried about rising water level.
+They spent sleepless night in the open terrace at third level, abandoning even the middle floor, worried about rising water level.
 In mid-morning next day my friend says, flood water finally receded completely in her place.
 But had had done enough damage by then.
 She is still scouring her grand house clean.
 Lots of re-fixing have to be carried out which will cost the family a fortune.